 Note: If your organization requires 2FA, you'll see the prompt to enable 2FA immediately upon logging into ControlShift.
 Follow the prompts to create your 2FA configuration.

 After clicking the link, you'll be shown a QR code.
-Open your chosen authentication app and scan the code.
-If you're on mobile, you can click to copy the alphanumeric code and paste it into your authentication app instead.
+Open your chosen authenticator app and scan the code.
+If you're on mobile, you can click to copy the alphanumeric code and paste it into your authenticator app instead.

-If you don't already have an authentication app, you'll need to download one from your app store.
+If you don't already have an authenticator app, you'll need to download one from your app store.
 Commonly used apps are: Authy, Google Authenticator, and Microsoft Authenticator.
-While other apps are also available, we'd recommend using caution to ensure that other authentication apps are legitimate.
+While other apps are also available, we'd recommend using caution to ensure that other authenticator apps are legitimate.